UniMath/agda-unimath/src/analysis/convergent-series-real-banach-spaces.lagda.md

 form a [Cauchy sequence](metric-spaces.cauchy-sequences-metric-spaces.md).

-A slightly modified converse is also true: if a series converges, there [exists](foundation.existential-quantification.md) a modulus making it a Cauchy sequence.
+A slightly modified converse is also true: if a series converges, there [exists](foundation.existential-quantification.md) a modulus making its partial sums a Cauchy sequence.

 ## Definition